Tutorial

 And the form should now look like this with the link to add fields in the bottom.

 However, since we have added phx-click="add-variant" we need to implement the changes in the LiveView component.
-Also note that there are two different ways of deleting a row depending if it's persisted or not:
+Also note that there are two different ways of deleting a row depending on if it’s persisted or not:

 <%= if is_nil(v.data.temp_id) do %>